 - Who would be my biggest competitive threat?

-- How could I lengthen my unique advantage cycle by 6-12 months?
+- How could I lengthen my unique advantage cycle by six months to a year?

 If you are not considering these questions, you may have trouble closing the sale.

 As they say, timing is everything — in successful football passes, in comedy, and absolutely in sales.
 Part of your strategy should involve studying a company’s stock performance or revenue over time.
 If businesses are taking a downturn, it could be an advantageous moment to make a lucrative sale; if they are on the up and up, you may have to sweeten the deal or show why your proposition would be beneficial.
 Come in knowing your customer so that they feel you’ve done your homework and will want to work together fruitfully.